 The Vancouver Wine Festival

-The Vancouver International Wine Festival takes place in the spring each year.
+The Vancouver International Wine Festival takes place each spring.
 It typically features over 1,000 wines from around 15 countries.
 As many as 25,000 attendees participate in the dozens of events throughout the festival!

-Each year, the festival has a special focus on a different wine-growing region of the world.
+Each year, the festival focuses on a different wine-growing region of the world.
 The festival’s theme in 2026 is France.

 Click Vancouver International Wine Festival for the event’s official website.